liferay/liferay-frontend-projects/css/clay_css_2_recipes/04_checkbox_radio.md

 ## Custom Control Focus

 We will add the ripple effect using CSS `animation`, `background-color`, `background-image`, and `background-size`.
 The animation is a bit jarring when using the keyboard to navigate through the inputs, unfortunately I'm unable to figure out a way to make it all work together strictly with CSS.
-If you know a nice hack, send a pr!
+If you know a nice hack, send a PR!

 _/src/css/\_clay_custom.scss_